SpAtten: Efficient Sparse Attention Architecture with Cascade Token and Head Pruning: Abstract

 \section{Abstract}

 The attention mechanism is becoming increasingly popular in Natural Language Processing (NLP) applications, showing superior performance than convolutional and recurrent architectures.
-However, general-purpose platforms such as CPUs and GPUs are inefficient when performing attention inference due to complicated data movement and low arithmetic intensity.
+However, attention becomes the computation bottleneck because of its quadratic computational complexity to input length, complicated data movement and low arithmetic intensity.
 Moreover, existing NN accelerators mainly focus on optimizing convolutional or recurrent models, and cannot efficiently support attention.
 In this paper, we present \name, an efficient \emph{algorithm-architecture \codesign} that leverages token sparsity, head sparsity, and \lowprec opportunities to reduce the attention computation and memory access.
 Inspired by the high redundancy of human languages, we propose the novel \emph{cascade token pruning} to prune away unimportant tokens in the sentence.
 We also propose \emph{cascade head pruning} to remove unessential heads.
 Cascade pruning is fundamentally different from weight pruning since there is no trainable weight in the attention mechanism, and the pruned tokens and heads are selected on the fly.
 To efficiently support them on hardware, we design a novel \emph{\topk engine} to rank token and head importance scores with high throughput.
 Furthermore, we propose \emph{progressive \lowprec} that first fetches MSBs only and performs the computation; if the confidence is low, it fetches LSBs and recomputes the attention outputs, trading computation for memory reduction.

 Extensive experiments on {\numbenchmark} benchmarks show that, on average, \name reduces DRAM access by \totaldramsaving\x with no accuracy loss, and achieves \perfoverathree\x, \perfovermnnfast\x, \perfovertitanxp\x, \perfoverxeon\x speedup, and \eeoverathree\x, \eeovermnnfast\x, \eeovertitanxp\x, \eeoverxeon\x energy savings over \athree accelerator, \mnnfast accelerator, \titanxp, \xeon, respectively.